 Most people have one side that is stronger than the other, so by doing heavy back squats, you are just reinforcing that compensation.

-The good news is that you can do all types of other squats (lateral squats, single leg squats) and other types of leg exercises (lunges, reverse lunges, step ups) and still get a killer workout while also fixing compensations.
+On top of this, back squats put a lot of strain on the low back if you do not have proper mobility…and most people do not have the hip and back mobility to get into the right squat position.
+The good news is that you can do all kinds of other squats (lateral squats, single leg squats) and other types of leg exercises (lunges, reverse lunges, step ups) and still get a killer workout while also fixing compensations.

 In other words, it helps to stop your knee from extending too fast (because that would lead to injury).
 So, while you do need strength there, curls are not the way to do it.

 Instead, focus on deadlifts and lunges as your way to improve hamstring strength.

 9) Calf raises

 The calf raise is a perfect example of the bodybuilder mentality brought to life.
 Calf raises are great for making your calves big, but is it really going to improve your life to have bigger calves?

 For most people, it makes more sense to skip these and spend time elsewhere in the gym.
 And if you really want to do things that help the calves, focus on jumping type exercises (box jumps, ice skaters, etc).

 I saved this one for last because, while it did not come out of the bodybuilding world of fitness, it needs to stop nonetheless.
 And not just BOSU squats, but all lower body instability training.

 BOSU Balls and stability balls are great for upper body and core work, but they are the wrong answer for lower body work.